-- A formal, approved program of study leading to conferral of a graduate degree from the Graduate School and either i) a Juris Doctor (J.D.) from Penn State Law (PSL) or Dickinson School of Law (DSL), or ii) an M.D. degree from the College of Medicine.
-Existing graduate degree programs may establish a joint degree program upon review and approval by the Graduate Council curricular review process and the curricular review process of the respective partner school.
-[Note: Joint degree programs are specifically related to the J.D. and M.D. degrees, and do not include other medical and law education degrees offered by PSL, DSL and the COM (e.g., the L.L.M., S.J.D., and M.P.A.S.)].
+- A formal program of study leading to conferral of a graduate degree from the Graduate School and either i) a Juris Doctor (J.D.) from Penn State Law (PSL) or Dickinson School of Law (DSL), or ii) an M.D. degree from the College of Medicine.
+Existing graduate degree programs may establish a joint degree program upon review and approval by Graduate Council’s curricular review process and the curricular review process of the respective partner school.
+(Note: Joint degree programs are specifically related to the J.D. and M.D. degrees, and do not include other medical and law education degrees offered by PSL, DSL and the COM (e.g., the L.L.M., S.J.D., and M.P.A.S.).

 - Students officially enrolled in a joint degree program may use 700-level medical school courses or 900-level law school courses to meet the minimum required credits per semester for a GA only if those courses will be double-counted towards the graduate degree as specified in GCAC-211 Joint Degree Programs.